-The Sarakasi Trust governance and management structure is made up of a Board of seven Trustees, a Management Team made up of a Managing Director, Finance and Operational Manager, an Event and Facilities Manager and a Creative Program Manager.
-All in all Sarakasi Trust employs 35 staff on a full-time basis, including management, project managers, project assistants and support staff.
+The Sarakasi Trust governance and management structure is made up of a Board of seven Trustees, a Management Team made up of a Managing Director, Finance and Operational Manager and a Creative Manager who is also the choreographer.
+Each manager is responsible for its own program implementation including appropriate staff.

 The Board of Trustees governs the Trust by providing strategic direction, formulating and approving policies and decisions, providing overall leadership, supporting the management team and being publicly accountable for the activities of the organization.
 Furthermore the Board strengthens the organization by being actively involved in fundraising and networking in order for the Trust to become financially sustainable.
 The Board of Trustees meets a minimum of four times a year.